 Mount Google Drive as a Virtual Drive

 Like any good cloud-to-cloud management service, ExpanDrive supports the extremely popular Google Drive, Dropbox and OneDrive cloud storage triad.
-Besides these, it can also mount Box and Amazon Cloud Drive, as well as some of the best IaaS services, including top picks Microsoft Azure, Amazon S3, Backblaze 2 and Google Cloud.
+Besides these, it can also mount Box and Amazon Cloud Drive, as well as some of the best cloud computing services, including top picks Microsoft Azure, Amazon S3, Backblaze 2 and Google Cloud.

 Nextcloud, the best personal cloud storage, is likewise available, as is the highly affordable Wasabi.
 However, where ExpanDrive 7 really shines is in the number of file transfer protocols it supports.
 Apart from FTP, ExpanDrive can also connect with servers that use SSH, SMB and WebDAV.